A corruption trial revealed a #MeToo ethics entanglement for a top Biden adviser

 Madigan, who was also the leader of the state Democratic Party at the time, was not personally accused of sexual misconduct, but was being sued by a former employee of his political committees.
 That former employee, Alaina Hampton, alleged that Madigan retaliated against her when she reported that her direct supervisor had repeatedly harassed her over text messages.

-While Dunn was advising Madigan, Hampton received support in her case from Dunn's firm, which partnered with the anti-harassment charity Time's Up.
+While Dunn was advising Madigan, Hampton received support in her case from Dunn's firm, which partnered with the anti-harassment charity the Time's Up Legal Defense Fund.
 Dunn's work for Madigan was specifically focused on responding to allegations stemming from Hampton's lawsuit.

-As a result, SKDK (the D stands for "Dunn") was on the one hand supporting Hampton in her harassment and retaliation case through its partnership with Time's Up, and on the other getting paid by a defendant in that very lawsuit.
+As a result, SKDK (the D stands for "Dunn") was on the one hand supporting Hampton in her harassment and retaliation case through its partnership with the Time's Up Legal Defense Fund, and on the other getting paid by a defendant in that very lawsuit.

 Hampton said Dunn and SKDK's representation of Madigan was not disclosed to her at the time.